md1329/md1329/readme.md

 I believe good analysis isn't just accurate — it's convincing.
 If the data has a story, I'll find it, clean it, visualize it, and make it boardroom-ready.

-🌱 Fresh start.
+Fresh start.
 Sharp tools.
-Zero tolerance for vague insights.
+Zero tolerance for vague insights.🌱

 > 🚀 “Innovate.
 Automate.
 Elevate.”